 - I have a colleague who was stuck abroad at the beginning of the Covid 19 pandemic lockdown, and she said this was the single most helpful thing in regard to knowing how to get home and when it would happen.

 Emergency First Aid Kit

-You should always make a mini kit just in case of injury, or if you need medications of some kind.
-Trust me when I say you can’t trust pharmacies in other countries, and some places the prices are exorbitantly higher.
+You should always make a mini kit just in case of injury or requiring medication.
+Trust me when I say you can’t trust pharmacies in other countries, and the prices are exorbitantly higher in some places.